vivekchaurasiya12/Netflix-Gpt/README.md

    - Includes a dynamic background and responsive layout.

 4. **Netflix-GPT**:
-   - Users can search for movies using the GPT-powered search bar.
+   - Users can search for movies using the AI-powered search bar.
    - Displays AI-powered movie suggestions.

 ---